 We paid \$9.6 million of loan origination fees and financing costs related to the Senior Term Facility, all of which has been accounted for as deferred financing costs.
-Total amortization expense of the deferred financing costs was \$0.8 million for the year ended December 31, 2012 and is included in interest expense in the consolidated statements of operations.
-As of December 31, 2012, the balance of unamortized deferred financing costs related to the Senior Term Facility was \$8.8 million and was included in non-current assets.
+Total amortization expense of the deferred financing costs was \$0.8 million for the year ended December 31, 2012 and \$0.4 million for the three month period ended March 31, 2013, respectively, and is included in interest expense in the consolidated statements of operations.
+As of March 31, 2013 and December 31, 2012, the balance of unamortized deferred financing costs related to the Senior Term Facility was \$8.4 million and \$8.8 million, respectively, and was included in non-current assets.
 See Note 7 "Composition of Certain Balance Sheet Accounts" for additional details.